fredericoschardong/learning-with-errors-parameters/README.md

 ![png](output_19_1.png)

 Increasing the sample size has an impact!
-Apparently..
+Apparently the algorithm fails at roughly half the `err` once we double `samples`.
 Next, we try with modulo `m = 997` and double the sample on each test to see if the behavior continues.